The Best Man (play): Response

-Political association
+Political reaction

 At the time, it was widely recognized that the play was written as a deliberate parallel of the upcoming 1960 Democratic Convention.
 The play also seemed to be a scathing attack on the Kennedys whom Vidal detested and also something of a tribute to Adlai Stevenson whom Vidal admired and supported.
 The principal characters in the play represent Vidal's then view of the main players in the Democratic Party, only with different names.

 Vidal's main character and hero, the very patrician and intellectual William Russell, is an homage to Adlai Stevenson.
 The other character, the despicable Senator Joe Cantwell, represents Vidal's view of Kennedy, as well as Richard Nixon (whom Vidal also detested), Joseph McCarthy and Estes Kefauver, all of whom—like Cantwell—rose to national prominence via publicity-seeking Senate investigative committees.
 (Cantwell even specifically mentions hearings into the Mafia, similar to those in which Kefauver and both Kennedys had participated.)
 The rumors of homosexuality in Joe Cantwell's past also parallel rumors about Joe McCarthy.

 Joe Cantwell campaigns on the need to close "The Missile Gap" with the USSR, which was a major Kennedy campaign claim (which was completely fictional; despite Sputnik, in terms of strategic missiles the US was well ahead of the Soviets at the time).
 In an ironic and prophetic similarity to Nixon, Cantwell has secretly decided to open relations with Red China if elected, while playing up his anti-Communism in public.
 The ex-President, Art Hockstader, whose endorsement both candidates are fighting for is a send-up of Harry Truman, although his quip when downing a shot of Bourbon - "Striking a blow for Liberty!" - was a Prohibition-era salute that was a favorite saying of Vice President John Nance Garner.